 For over a decade, my husband and I have enjoyed being landlords.
 We purchased our first rental property in 2007, and turned our primary residence into a second rental a few years later.

-It’s not that we don’t want to become landlords again; it’s that we haven’t had the time.
+It’s not that we don’t want to buy more property; it’s that we haven’t had the time.
 Now that we’re traveling three or four months of the year, it’s hard to imagine when we would hunt for real estate, negotiate an offer, or close on a property – let alone look for new tenants.

-I’m not saying we will never buy another rental property.
+I’m not saying we’ll never buy another rental property.
 Most likely, we will.
+We consider real estate one of the best investments we’ve made, so it would make sense for us to do it again.
 For now, though, we are still investing in real estate through other means.

-As of last month, we started investing in Fundrise — an online real estate crowdfunding platform.
-While we love being landlords and could buy another rental in the future, we truly feel that this platform offers the best of all worlds — at least for now.
+As of 2018, we started investing in Fundrise — an online real estate crowdfunding platform.
+While we love being landlords and might buy another rental in the future, we truly feel that this platform offers the best of all worlds — at least for now.

 With this in mind, we wanted to explain more about why we’re investing with Fundrise and how it works.

 Fundrise is an investing platform that pegs itself as a “true alternative to investing in stocks and bonds.”
 The platform lets you invest in private real estate investments directly, keeping the costs of owning real estate low, and earning stellar returns over time.

 The thing is, you don’t have to take out a mortgage or put down 20% on a rental property to invest in real estate with Fundrise.
 Similar to a brokerage account, you can open a Fundrise account with a fairly modest amount of money and add to your account regularly as you can afford it.

 You’ll earn returns over time as the real estate you invest in turns a profit through its tenants or a sale.
 However, you may also benefit if the real estate you invest in experiences appreciation.